XClose

 Installing from GitHub

-We could now submit "greeter" to PyPI for approval, so everyone could pip install it.
+We could now submit "greeter" to PyPI, so everyone could pip install it.

 However, when using git, we don't even need to do that: we can install directly from any git URL: